Milosson/Hangman/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.</details>

+## Support Information

+For any issues or inquiries, please contact [ milorazzaz@protonmail.com ] 🖖

 ## Credits